dmulyalin/salt-nornir/docs/source/Overview.rst

 capability to log or restart process in response to consuming too much memory can be helpful in extreme cases like bugs in new software releases.

 2. **Stale child processes**.
-During nornir proxy minion testing was detected that some child processes started to execute tasks might stuck for unknown reason.
+During Nornir proxy minion testing was detected that some child processes started to execute tasks might stuck for unknown reason.
 Probably bug of some sort.
 That usually leads to child process running indefinitely, consuming system resources and task never been completed.
 To mitigate that problem, watchdog